AIGODLIKE/ComfyUI-BlenderAI-node/README.md

 Blender : Based on ComfyUI, you can directly generate AI full angle materials, use cameras as real-time input sources, and combine with other ComfyUI custom nodes to achieve functions such as AI animation interpolation and style transfer.

-(My dream: I hope Blender and ComfyUI can fight side by side in the future)
+(My dream: I hope Blender and ComfyUI can fight side by side in the future ദ്ദി˶>𖥦<)✧ )

 ## Features
 - 【New】AI material creation and [texture baking](https://github.com/AIGODLIKE/EasyBakeNode)